 The slurry, or drilling mud, is a mix of bentonite clay, water, and additives and is often referred to as bentonite slurry or just slurry.

-Bentonite is non-toxic to humans and is an ingredient in a variety of products we use daily.
+Bentonite is non-toxic to humans and an ingredient in various products we use daily.

-However, when mixed with water it could cause great environmental harm if an accidental release were to occur.
+However, when mixed with water, it could cause significant environmental harm if an accidental release were to occur.

 As a hydrogeologist and former Senior Geologist with the former Department of Environmental Quality, Bentonite is a clay mineral I have studied extensively.

-Enbridge hasn’t said how it will store and treat this bentonite slurry to separate the bentonite clay from water prior to discharging it into Lake Michigan.
+Enbridge hasn’t said how it will store and treat this bentonite slurry to separate the bentonite clay from water before discharging it into Lake Michigan.